Text of the Poem | The Solitary Reaper by Wordsworth

 About the poet William Wordsworth

 William Wordsworth (1770-1850) was a romantic poet.
 He wrote poetry with full of imagery, usually based around the natural world.
 His poetry is mostly subjective like other romantic poets.
 He lived during the era of French Revolution which he supported at start but became against later on.
 Some scholars advocate that relationship of Wordsworth with his sister, Dorothy was far from plutonic love.
-But Wordsworth married and lived with both his sister and wife.
+But Wordsworth did marry and lived with both his sister and wife.
 Samuel Coleridge, a best friend of Wordsworth, was a great poet of the romantic era.
-He was a contemporary poet who accelerated his romantic vision.
+He was contemporary poet who accelerated his romantic vision.
 Both were true lovers of nature and they were active members of Romanticism Movement.

-Summary of First Stanza
+Summary of First Stanza : Solitary Reaper

-Summary of Second Stanza
+Summary of Second Stanza : Solitary Reaper

-Summary of Third Stanza
+Summary of Third Stanza : Solitary Reaper

 In third stanza, poet tries to explain the song sung by the solitary reaper.
-The poet is enjoying the music of the song but he is unable to comprehend the meaning of the song.
-Th language in which the girl is singing is incomprehensible for the poet but he likes it very much.
-The poet does not know the exact theme of the song but he can guess it.
+The poet is enjoying the music of the song but he is unable to comprehend the meaning the song.
+Th language in which the girl is singing is uncomprehensible for the poet but he likes it very much.
+The poet does not knoe the exact theme of the song but he can guess it.
 The poet is also curious to know the meaning of the song and wants somebody to tell him about the theme of the song.
-He thinks that the song is about an unhappy incident of the past or of some battles in the past.
+He thinks that the song is about unhappy incident of the past or of some battles in the past.

-Summary of Last Stanza
+Summary of Last Stanza : Solitary Reaper

 The poet couldn’t understand too much about the theme of the song what she was singing.
 But whatever was the theme of the song, it affected poet’s heart deeply and he enjoyed the song heartily.
 The poet thinks that like her work, her song seemed endless and there is no end to the Highland girl’s singing.
 The poet watches her singing and using the sickle to do her work at the same time in the field.
-The poet says that he listened to her song standing quietly for a long time making no kind of movement and noise.
+The poet says that he listened to her song standing quietly for a long time without making any kind of movement and noise.
 When the poet climbed up the hill he says that, he still remembered the sweet music of the girl’s song.
 The poet also says that he will always remember her singing and will keep it in his heart though he could no longer hear it.

-Analysis and Critical Appreciation of The Solitary Reaper
+Analysis and Critical Appreciation

 Literary/ Poetic Devices Used in the Poem

-The Solitary Reaper uses a simple language and meter as well as natural theme with rustic setting.
-The poem is full of imagery and symbols.
-The poet reflected his belief in the importance of the natural beauty of the universe.
-This poem, The Solitary Reaper, highlights his definition of poetry to be ‘a spontaneous overflow of powerful feelings’ from the poet and the readers’ part.
+‘The Solitary Reaper’ by William Wordsworth uses a straightforward language and meter as well as natural theme and imagery.
+Once again Wordsworth reflected his belief in the importance of the natural world.
+The poem highlights his definition of poetry to be ‘a spontaneous overflow of powerful feelings’ from the poet and the readers’ part.

-Structure and Rhyme Scheme of The Solitary Reaper
+Structure and Rhyme scheme of Solitary Reaper

-Major Themes in The Solitary Reaper
+Major Themes in Solitary reaper